coecms/splitvar/README.md

     $ splitvar --simname ACCESS-OM2 --usebounds -v aice_m iceh.225*.nc

-note that this also uses the `--usebounds` option as the dates in the ice data fall at the end of the month, and this option uses the average of the time bounds to create a new time axis that can be resampled correctly.
-The result is five files with a year of data in each
+The dates in the time coordinate in the ice data file are the value of end time bound of the month, which is actually the beginning of the next month!
+The resampling method doesn't give the desired result in this case.
+Specifying the `--usebounds` option creates a new time axis that is the midpoint of the time bounds variable.
+This can be resampled correctly.
+As only the ice area variable, `aice_m`, was specified the result is five files

     $ ls ACCESS-OM2/aice-m/
     aice-m_ACCESS-OM2_225301_225312.nc  aice-m_ACCESS-OM2_225601_225612.nc
     aice-m_ACCESS-OM2_225401_225412.nc  aice-m_ACCESS-OM2_225701_225712.nc
     aice-m_ACCESS-OM2_225501_225512.nc

+with a year of monthly data in each

     ACCESS-OM2/aice-m/aice-m_ACCESS-OM2_225301_225312.nc
     Time steps:  12  x  30.0 days